Thinking of starting a childcare business

 The person in charge must:

-• Further information on good practice in the recruitment, management, and supervision of staff is available from the Care Council for Wales website:
+- Further information on good practice in the recruitment, management, and supervision of staff is available from: Social Care Wales

 In day care the minimum staffing ratios are: